elastic/connectors/docs/reference/google_drive.md

 # Google Drive Connector

-The [Elastic Google Drive connector](../../connectors/sources/google_drive.py) is provided in the Elastic connectors python framework and can be used via [build a connector](https://www.elastic.co/guide/en/enterprise-search/current/build-connector.html).
+The _Elastic Google Drive connector_ is a connector for [Google Drive](https://www.google.com/drive) data sources.

 ## Availability and prerequisites